xul-ops/EEG_vision_imagination-/README.md

 Our experiment adopts the method of the OpenBCI official (cat and dog) experiment, generates a video for the experimenter (me) to watch, and uses the device to collect the brain EEG signal while watching the video and store it in a txt file.

 Specifically, we used American Sign Language letters and pictures of the alphabet to generate videos.
-The experimenter will observe these letters and imagine the letters just observed after observing them, so our signals are also called visual signals/imagination signals. , sign language signal/alphabet signal.
+The experimenter will observe these letters and imagine the letters just observed after observing them, so our signals are also called visual signals/imagination signals, sign language signal/alphabet signal.

 Our task is to perform multi-classification and binary classification tasks on these signals.